 Do you offer same-day framing?

-You are a family-owned, local business, which promises authentic service and quality, but are your prices competitive with chain picture framing store?
+I appreciate that you are a family-owned, local business, which promises authentic service and quality, but are your prices competitive with a chain picture framing store?

 Yes.
 We regularly visit the chain picture framing stores (because it is good to know the competition) and we are generally surprised by how expensive they are for an inferior service.

 Chain stores promise 'efficiencies of scale' but we think this a furphy.
-We keep our prices down by keeping a few, very good, staff, who know their craft and keep our customers happy.
+We keep our prices down by keeping a few, very good, staff, who know their craft.
 We save money and time by avoiding mistakes.
 We even promise to redo any frame you are not satisfied with, for free regardless of the reason, because we are confident that we will get it right the first time.

 We spend relatively little on advertising or real-estate because our customers keep coming back, and they tell their friends that we are the best in the Highlands.
-When you come into our shop you will be served by an experienced, professional framer (not a customer-service kid with a pricing matrix) who has the skills to design and build framing solutions that are fully customised to your needs.
-Anthony, the owner, is usually on-site making frames (not in an office somewhere), which means that we are agile and efficient, we know what our customers want, and you aren't paying for office staff or some guy in a suit counting his winnings.
+When you come into our shop you will be served by an experienced, professional framer (not a customer-service kid with a pricing matrix) who has the skills to design and build a frame that is fully customised to your needs.
+Anthony, the owner, is usually on-site (not in an office somewhere), which means that we are agile and efficient, we know what our customers want, and you aren't paying for office staff or some guy in a suit counting his winnings.

 You say that you make custom picture frames for the professional artists in the Highlands, but that sounds fancy.
 I just want to frame a picture of my mum!
 Can you help me too?